 What does the ISAO Standards Organization do?

-We work with existing information sharing organizations, owners and operators of critical infrastructure, relevant agencies, and other public- and private-sector stakeholders through a voluntary consensus standards development process to identify a common set of voluntary standards and guidelines for the creation and functioning of ISAOs.
+We work with existing information sharing organizations, owners and operators of critical infrastructure, relevant agencies, and other public- and private-sector stakeholders through a voluntary consensus standards development process to identify a common set of voluntary standards for the creation and functioning of ISAOs.
 These standards address, but are not be limited to, contractual agreements, business processes, operating procedures, technical specifications, and privacy protections.

 Why are ISAOs needed?